 If you examine the graph you'll notice that both lines, the blue one for the United States as a whole and the yellow one for Florida, are extrapolated―represented by broken lines―beyond the date of the graph, which was March 23rd, 2020.
 The blue broken line disappears off the top of the chart somewhere between April 2nd and 3rd, whereas the yellow broken line continues to the right side of the chart, which ends at April 5th.

 Notice, also, that the scale on the y-axis is logarithmic, that is, it increases by factors of ten: 1,000; 10,000; 100,000, etc. So, even though both extrapolated trend lines are straight, this is actually exponential extrapolation rather than linear.

 According to these extrapolations, the number of confirmed COVID-19 cases in the U.S. should have reached one million around April 2nd or 3rd.
-Instead, at the time of writing, over two weeks later, it still has not exceeded one million5.
-Similarly, the extrapolation for Florida shows almost exactly 100,000 cases on April 5th, whereas there are only about a quarter that many confirmed cases currently6.
+Instead, over two weeks later it still had not exceeded one million5.
+Similarly, the extrapolation for Florida shows almost exactly 100,000 cases on April 5th, whereas there were only about a quarter that many confirmed cases over two weeks later6.
 Clearly, these were over-extrapolations.